lanl-ansi/Juniper.jl/docs/src/options.md

 The number of processors used for the branch and bound part. **Attention:** Even if you start julia using `julia -p P` you still have to define the number of processors using this option.

+## Feasibility Pump

+MINLPBnB has the option to find a feasible solution before the branch and bound part starts.
+The following options to use the feasibility pump are described below.

+### feasibility_pump::Bool [False]

+Determines whether or not the feasibility pump should be used to get a feasible solution. **Attention**: If set to `true` you need to also set the `mip_solver` option.

+### mip_solver::MathProgBase.AbstractMathProgSolver [nothing]

+This has to be set to a mip solver if the feasibility pump should be used.
+A list of some MIP solvers is mentioned [here](http://www.juliaopt.org/JuMP.jl/0.18/installation.html#getting-solvers)

+### feasibility_pump_time_limit::Int64 [10]s

+The time limit of the feasibility pump in seconds.
+After that time limit the branch and bound part starts whether a feasible solution was found or not.

 ## User Limits